Alexander Anderson (botanist): Medicines and Pharmacopeia

 Many of the plants and seeds that Anderson obtained via his foreign correspondents were considered pharmacologically significant.
 Historians have shown that the profound ecological turbulence wrought by the large-scale cultivation of sugar had by the eighteenth century created a demographically catastrophic disease environment for miscellaneous Caribbean 'fevers'.
 In St. Vincent, high mortality rates were generally attributable to yaws, dysentery, malaria and smallpox.
-In a letter dated the 16th of February 1785, Anderson's predecessor Dr. George Young had written to General Robert Melville expressing his concern for the British soldiers reportedly dying at a 'rate of two to one' during their first four years on the Island, with children - 'almost all of three years of age and under' - particularly vulnerable to 'certain destruction in the West Indies'.
+In a letter dated 16 February 1785, Anderson's predecessor Dr. George Young had written to General Robert Melville expressing his concern for the British soldiers reportedly dying at a 'rate of two to one' during their first four years on the Island, with children - 'almost all of three years of age and under' - particularly vulnerable to 'certain destruction in the West Indies'.

 In the scramble to find prophylactics drugs and treatments, Anderson experimented with herbal remedies in St. Vincent and later produced his Hortus St. Vincentii: a list of plants then cultivated at the Garden that he believed to be medically efficacious against diseases like 'dropsy', ringworm and rheumatism.
 Many of these plant species were sent to Anderson by French botanists at Cayenne, but others were obtained from the Island's enslaved population.